What does it cost to own and operate an airplane?

 If you own an airplane long enough or if you visit the aviation forums, you’ll learn pretty quickly that aviation is a business and it has its share of honest, marginal and fast-dealing people.
 Don’t forget that fact when it comes to aircraft maintenance.

-In fact, I recommend that you follow a process when dealing with maintenance that protects all involved.
-Here it is.
-When you bring your bird to the shop or otherwise hire a mechanic, follow these steps.
+In fact, I recommend that you follow a maintenance process that protects all involved.
+When you bring your airplane to the shop or otherwise hire a mechanic, follow these steps.

 - Get a written quote with the service items specifically identified.

-- Authorize specific repairs not to exceed a fixed monetary threshold.
+- Authorize specific repairs on that quote, not to exceed a fixed monetary threshold.

 For example, you could tell your mechanic, “Okay.
 Go ahead and fix the widget.
 But call me for authorization if you’re going over $500.”
 Believe me, the shop doesn’t want to do the work and have to fight you for the money.
 Conversely, when you go to pick up your airplane, you don’t want to be surprised by the bill.

 I once had a situation where I noticed this smell of exhaust fumes just after I started the engine.
 Worrying about carbon monoxide in the cockpit, I called the shop, had them tow the plane over for an examination and assessment of what was going on.
 They got back to me and said the exhaust system needed some work and it should cost about $600 to fix.